-Contribution to the team’s success through individual leadership abilities
+- Contribution to the team’s success through individual leadership abilities and

 About Ford Motor Company

 Ford Motor Company, a global automotive industry leader based in Dearborn, Mich., manufactures or distributes automobiles across six continents.
-With about 213,000 employees and about 90 plants worldwide, the company’s wholly owned brands include Ford, Lincoln, Mercury and Volvo.
+With about 168,000 employees and about 65 plants worldwide, the company’s automotive brands include Ford and Lincoln.
 The company provides financial services through Ford Motor Credit Company.
-For more information regarding Ford’s products, please visit www.ford.com.
+For more information regarding Ford and its products worldwide, please visit http://corporate.ford.com.